Melter

 The Melter is the name of three fictional characters appearing in American comic books published by Marvel Comics.
 The original Melter, Bruno Horgan, first appeared in Tales of Suspense #47 (Nov.
 1963).
+He was both an enemy to Iron Man and a founding member of the Masters of Evil.

 Publication history

-The character debuted in Tales of Suspense #47 (Nov.
-1963) and was created by Stan Lee and Sam Rosen.
+The character debuted in Tales of Suspense #47 (November 1963) and was created by Stan Lee and Sam Rosen.